codefellows/seattle-javascript-401d30/curriculum/class-06/demo/README.md

 * `/list` - List Page
   * This route calls an api (the JSON server), manipulates the data, and sends that to EJS
   * Use EJS to throw out a `<ul>` with the things in the database

-## Swagger
-* Login to the [swagger online editor](https://swagger.io/tools/swagger-editor/) and create a basic swagger document for your running json-server.
-  * Source found in `json-server/docs/swagger.json`
-* Do the GET routes only, with a basic schema and params to show how it all works.
-* Students will do POST,PUT,PATCH,DELETE in lab.